orca-so/whirlpool-tx-replayer/README.md

 - ohlcv-daily: OHLCV data for all whirlpools (daily, sqrtPrice and decimalPrice)
 - ohlcv-minutely: OHLCV data for all whirlpools (daily + minutely, sqrtPrice and decimalPrice)

+🙏 Please cache the files if you need to use them repeatedly.
+Large amounts of continuous downloads could cripple the publication of this useful bucket.

 ### Data Streaming
 https://github.com/yugure-orca/whirlpool-stream-doc/blob/main/README.md